 The 3 most important steps that helped me on my journey of healing and wholeness:

-- Self-Love First – If you were not loved by your parents, family or carers, you need to learn to love yourself.
-It may seem selfish to be doing things what you like and want.
-That is okay.
-You need to feel loved, tfeel special and feel cherished.
-You need to believe that you are important and matter.
-You come first particularly if you have a history of abuse, neglect and rejection.
-You need to build up your self esteem through self-care and self-love.
 The Christian concept of selfless love for others is all nonsense if one is empty inside.
 When you were not given loving care as a child, you have nothing to give.
 You need to fill up the cup to have something to pour out.
-Don’t feel guilty of filling the hole in your heart even it takes the rest of your life.
+Don’t feel guilty about filling the hole in your heart even it takes the rest of your life.

 “I’ve lived in this place and I know all the faces